 Below, please download the Fee Schedule and Facility Use Guidelines sheet which applies to you.
 If you wish to become a member, we would love to talk to you about joining.
 Please consult our Become a Member page for more information.
 However, if you are not a member at the time of booking the church, please download the "Non-Member" option

-We require couples who get married at Our Redeemer's to undergo marital counseling with our pastors.
+We require couples who get married at Our Redeemer's to undergo marital counseling with our pastor.
 The State of Minnesota requires 12 hours of counseling, including training in communication and conflict resolution, in order for a couple to receive a discount on the cost of their marriage license.
-Counseling completed with our pastors qualifies for this discount.
+Counseling completed with our pastor qualifies for this discount.
 For other information in planning your wedding and the state requirements, try these helpful websites:

 - US Marriage Laws.com - This website lists information such as where you can find your County Recorder's office, what you need to apply for a license, and how much it costs.
 Follow this link and select your county (Benson is in Swift County)